-Online Abstract Submission open
+Online Abstract Submission is now closed

 Oral presentations will be of 30 minutes duration (20 minute presentations and 10 minute discussion).
 The abstract should outline the important points of the presentation and highlight the content to be communicated.
 It may outline the aims, methods, relevance, results and conclusions of the work, research, project or case study.
 Papers not selected for oral presentation might be given the option of poster presentation.